MonsieurNerd/micrologger/README.md

 ### Server side

 Should be based on WebSocket and Node.js.

 The file manipulation should be done on this side !

 Server should watch a log file (passed as params)

 ### Client side

-The UI must use VueJS version 3. https://v3.vuejs.org/ For the style you have the plenty choice.
+The UI must use VueJS version 3. https://v3.vuejs.org/

+For the style you have the plenty choice.

 Keep in mind that the global look & feel of the app will be a strong point of evaluation.

 ## Notes
 Please write the code in ES6 or TS

 You can write some unit test using [JEST](https://jestjs.io/) if you have time...

+You must provide a README file to explain how your app is built